 If you want to capitalize on local search, follow these tips.

-Claim your listing—Create or claim your local listings free on , , and .
+Claim your listing—Create or claim your local listings free on Google My Business, Bing Places for Business, and Foursquare.
 You can get listed on multiple directories and update inaccurate contact information using Yahoo Local and Moz Local, but both of those sites charge a fee for that type of service.
 If you’re a member of a local Chamber of commerce or other business group that have member directories on their website, be sure your domain is listed accurately and the link works.

 NAP (Name, Address and Phone number) — Your NAP should be consistent across the web.
-You (or your webmaster) canto make a website easier for search engines to “read”, in turn making it easier for potential customers to find you in search results.
+You (or your webmaster) can use schemas to markup HTML pages to make a website easier for search engines to “read”, in turn making it easier for potential customers to find you in search results.
 Use your local area code phone number as your primary phone number on your Google+ Local page.

 Reviews—Customer reviews build the trust and authority of your business.
 Encourage customers to leave their reviews at the appropriate site.
 Some popular ones are Angie’s List, Yelp, TripAdvisor, CitySearch, Urbanspoon, and Switchboard.